joeally/mysite/_posts/2014-08-09-random-text-with-markov-chains-in-clojure.markdown

       (catch IndexOutOfBoundsException e nil))))
 {% endhighlight %}

 One can see that the function is defined as part of a Clojure [protocol](http://clojure.org/protocols).
 This will allow me to easily specify another implementation should I wish to.
+For now though I have only specified a protocol for Clojure's map type.

 For the case when we want to build a transition table for a whole corpus I have written the function below.
 One can simply concatenate the sequences of transitions for the documents in the corpus into a single sequence before using that to construct the transition table.

 {% highlight clojure %}
 (defn corpus-transitions
-  ([corpus n]
+  ([tbl corpus n]
       (->> corpus
            (map #(col-transitions % n))
            (apply concat)
-           (make-transition-table)))
+           (make-transition-table tbl)))
   ([corpus] (corpus-transitions corpus 1)))
 {% endhighlight %}